 Soy sauce is quite salty.
 So adjust the salt level accordingly.

 Tomato sauce/ketchup can be used if you prefer a mild sweetness.
 Also, red chilli paste can be replaced with a hot sauce.

-Making vegetable noodles is really simple and it tastes delicious just by itself but you may pair them with these delicious Indo-Chinese side dishes for a perfect meal.
+Making vegetable noodles is really simple and it tastes delicious just by itself but you may pair them with these delicious Indo-Chinese dishes for a perfect meal.

 Click here for more Indo-Chinese recipes.

-This veg noodles is:
+This veg noodles are:

 - loaded with veggies

 2. Drain excess water once the noodles are cooked.

 3. Rinse with cold water and cool it.